Cboyjet4/Sub-Rosa-Archive/README.md

-Everything I made for Sub Rosa from 2023 to 2024
+Everything I made for Sub Rosa from 2023 to 2024 + archived plugins

-Some plugins are not by me